Proven-Paradox/shaper-system/Handbook.md

 Range: None
 Targets: Self
 Cost: 9 MP
-Cooldown: 3 rounds
+Cooldown: 3 Rounds
-Duration: 2 rounds
+Duration: 2 Rounds
 Effect: Your next Attack ignores [Protection](#protection), [Provoke](#provoke), and [Taunt](#taunt).
 Description: Preparing an attack which bypasses attempts to redirect it.
 This can represent an acrobatic maneuver to get around protectors, sneaking around defensive measures, causing a projectile to ricochet, or similar effects.